Zoldyck99/insta-viewer/README.md

 # insta-viewer
-View Instagram Accounts Without Having An Account
+A Firefox Extension To View Instagram Accounts Without Having An Account